Heritage Education Programs

 FIELD TRIPS: Foxfire welcomes learning groups of all ages!
 Tours include an overview of the organization, a history of Appalachian life, and presentations from available craft specialists, such as blacksmithing or weaving.
 Full or half-day tours are available.
 Complete a field trip request form and return firstname.lastname@example.org.
 Contact us for rates and more information.

 While the museum is open year-round, school tours are recommended for February-November.

+The Foxfire Approach to teaching and learning combines teacher guidance with student choice as a foundation for better learning.
 Foxfire is an approach to professional development for educators that stresses student choice and accountability for learning.
 The original Foxfire classroom model injected student choice into the curriculum to enhance the learning experience, reinforce key concepts, and create a shared responsibility for the educational outcome.

-The Foxfire Approach to Teaching
+The Foxfire Approach to Teaching Experiential Workshop

 We are currently redeveloping the our approach to teacher education.
 This three-day workshop will provide hands-on experiences for educators of all kinds to develop their own programs for the classroom.

 *Please note, due to COVID-19, our 2020 workshop has been cancelled.

 Looking for additional learning resources?
 Visit the page link below, check out Foxfire’s artifact collections, or listen to the new podcast “It Still Lives” for audio clips straight from our oral history archives!